This article explains the difficulties associated with machining sharp corners and why to avoid them.

 (b) Preferentially design rounded corners when machined tolerances are necessary.

 Use of this rule will prolong cutter life and decrease potential product damage due to fracturing cutters mid-machining.
-In the event of composite machining, this will likely prevent destruction of the workpiece due to delamination.
+In the event of composite machining, this will likely prevent the destruction of the workpiece due to delamination.